 Prerequisite: PHYS 231 and PHYS 233 or instructor's permission.
+Offered as needed.

 378 Physics Research.

 Fall (1-4), Spring (1-4).

 Students can earn credits while gaining valuable research experience with faculty in the department.

 Contact individual faculty to discuss opportunities.
 May be repeated for degree credit.

 Prerequisite: instructor's permission.

 Credit/no credit and Evaluation grade only.

 391 Junior Seminar.

+Spring (2).

 Students develop the skills for communicating scientific articles, writing papers, and giving presentations.

-Prerequisites: PHYS 233.
+Prerequisites: PHYS 233 and junior standing, or by permission.

 Numeric and Evaluation grade only.

-491 Senior Seminar.

-Development of written and oral communication skills.
-Preparation and presentation of a senior thesis.

-Prerequisite: PHYS 391 Junior Seminar.

-Numeric and Evaluation grade only.
+491 Senior Seminar.Spring (2).Development of written and oral communication skills.
+Preparation and presentation of a senior thesis.Prerequisite: PHYS 391 Junior Seminar.Numeric and Evaluation grade only.